kossnocorp/typesaurus.com/src/content/docs/get-started/schema.md

 ## `Typesaurus.Schema`

-You'll find handy to use `Typesaurus.Schema` type to expose your defined schema types:
+You'll find it handy to use `Typesaurus.Schema` type to expose your defined schema types:

 ```ts
 import { schema, Typesaurus } from "typesaurus";